 Sony A7r Light Leak Sample Photo

-It was really hard to create this effect and took a lot of aiming at the absolutely perfect angle with the flashlight point blank to get this to happen.
-In a real life situation I don’t think this would ever happen, ever.
+It was tough to create this effect, and it took a lot of aiming at the absolutely perfect angle with the flashlight point-blank to get this to happen.
+In a real-life situation, I don’t think this would ever happen, ever.
 (At least on my camera with the Sony Zeiss Sonnar T* 35mm f2.8L lens.)

-Since I sometimes shoot long exposure photography in the day, I also did a test with the lens cap on.
-30 second exposure, f16 ISO 100 to match the setting I often shoot when using heavy ND's.
+Since I sometimes shoot long-exposure photography in the day, I also did a test with the lens cap on.
+I used a 30-second exposure, f16, and ISO 100 to match the settings I often use when using heavy NDs.
 I also made sure to place the camera in ambient day light.
-Still no light leaks.
+There are still no light leaks.

-Curious to see how others tests out and to see what Sony says about it.
+I’m curious to see how others test it out and to see what Sony says about it.

 UPDATE

-I was able to create another light leak in a different spot by setting my ISO to Max, doing a 30 second exposure and shining a flashlight around the rim of the lens base.
-It will also do it ever so slightly at ISO 100 at a 30 second shutter.
-I could see this only effecting those that shoot long exposure photography in the day with ND 9-10 filters.
-If you do shoot that style of photography, which I do sometimes, you'll just have to cover your lens.
-Not a big deal since we always had to cover our view finder on the Canon cameras anyway since they always leaked a little light.
-The only other time I could see shooting a 30 second exposure would be for night photography or shooting the stars.
-And then, the ambient light is so low you'll likely not get any light leaks.
+I created another light leak in a different spot by setting my ISO to Max, doing a 30-second exposure, and shining a flashlight around the rim of the lens base.
+It will also do it ever so slightly at ISO 100 at a 30-second shutter.
+I could see this only affecting those who shoot long-exposure photography daily with ND 9-10 filters.
+If you do shoot that style of photography, which I do sometimes, you’ll have to cover your lens.
+It’s not a big deal since we always had to cover our viewfinder on the Canon cameras anyway since they always leaked a little light.
+The only other time I could see shooting a 30-second exposure would be for night photography or shooting the stars.
+And then, the ambient light is so low you’ll likely not get any light leaks.